 Education Unlimited believes in small-group, immersive learning with subject matter experts and experienced teachers.
 We strive to provide industry-leading instruction to all of our students and hold all staff to the highest possible standards.
 Staff assignments vary by program and location.
 Some of our recent staff members for this program include:

 Rhonda McCoy, PhD - Camp Director

 Dr. Rhonda McCoy is a Manager of Quality Control for a leading global biopharmaceutical company.
 Through analysis of quality from creation to post-expiration date, Dr. McCoy oversees a team that ensures medications sold around the world are both safe and effective.
 Dr. McCoy holds a PhD in Chemistry from Howard University in Washington DC.
-A member of the Education Unlimited team since 2005, Dr. McCoy has been passionate about the empowerment of middle and high school age girls throughout her career, evident in her work as Director of our Science and Engineering Camps for Girls.
+A member of the Education Unlimited team since 2005, Dr. McCoy has been passionate about the empowerment of middle and high school age girls throughout her career, evident in her work as Education Unlimited's Director of our Science and Engineering Camps for Girls.
 She has volunteered her time as the scholarship program chair for Alpha Kappa Alpha Sorority, Inc. and taught chemistry and physics in the Charlotte Mecklenburg Schools of Charlotte, North Carolina.

 In addition to her doctorate degree, Dr. McCoy has a Bachelor of Science degree from North Carolina A&T State University.
 Prior to her five years as a research assistant at Howard while pursuing her doctorate, she spent time as an analytical chemist with the global cosmetics brand, L’Oreal.
 In her free time, Rhonda enjoys travel, shopping, and time with her family.